NEventStore/NEventStore/readme.markdown

 when using event sourcing as storage mechanism.
 Event sourcing is most closely associated with a concept known as [CQRS](http://cqrsinfo.com).

+## Need Help?
+Have a Question?
+Ask your question on [Stack Overflow](http://stackoverflow.com) and tag your question with the CQRS tag and the word "EventStore" in the title.

 ### Purpose and Theory
 The purpose of the EventStore is to represent a series of events as a stream.
 Furthermore, it provides hooks whereby any events committed to the stream can be dispatched to interested